nla-group/classix/README.md

 - pandas

-**If you want to compare the speed with other clustering algorithms in scikit-learn or other packages combined with Cython, please use CLASSIX of Cython installation for a fair comparison.
-To double check whether you successfully get Cython installation or not, please use:**
+**If you want to compare the speed with other clustering algorithms in scikit-learn or other packages using Cython, please also use CLASSIX with Cython for a fair comparison.
+To double check whether you are using the Cython installation or not, please use:**

-Note: using numpy<=1.22, CLASSIX will support Cython with memoryview, it's even faster.

 ```Python
 import classix
 classix.cython_is_available(verbose=1)
 ```

-Also, you can disable Cython easily using
+If needed, you can disable Cython  using

 ```Python
 classix.__enable_cython__ = False